kreuzter/periodicBladeMesh/README.md

 ## Boundary layer meshing

-Two setups of boundary layer are available:
+Two setups of boundary layer **on the surface of the blade** are available:
   - extruded BL (preferred, gmsh internal tool)
   - transfinite mesh around blade (useless without manual tuning)